piskoviste/pisek/docs/task-overview.md

 ### [Validator](./task-parts/validator.md)

-The validator is used for validating inputs produced by generator conform to the task statement.
+The validator is used for making sure that inputs produced by the generator conform to the task statement.
 It adds an additional degree of safety.

 ## Task types

-There are few types of tasks pisek supports:
+There are a few types of tasks pisek supports:

 1. [Batch tasks](#batch-task)
 2. [Interactive tasks](#interactive-task)